voletibhaskar/voletibhaskar.github.io/_posts/2025-10-28-AI-Adoption-in-Finance-Canada.md

 comments: true
 ---

+The Top Socio-Economic Trends Shaping Canada in 2024.
+This is the first part of the series discussing all aspects related to Canada.

 ## Workforce Exposure Overview

 ![Over half of Canadian workers (57.4%) are in jobs with high AI exposure, representing 10.71 million people.](https://ppl-ai-code-interpreter-files.s3.amazonaws.com/web/direct-files/ec41fc929ea602de6613cf90e85c6b20/7c2a6ab8-5f1a-4604-b75b-fb8c55bd47a5/5b5a9b5f.png)